 Given liquidity issues, currency risk, credit risk, interest rate risk and geo-political risks, a fund investing in global debt typically experiences significantly more volatility and risk than traditional fixed income funds.
-Given the markets in which it invests, a significant portion of the Fund and the Investment Funds may be invested in restricted securities that may not be registered and for which a market may not be readily available, and therefore a significant portion of the Fund and the Investment Funds may not be freely traded.
-Further, an investment in bonds issued by foreign governments or corporations may carry significant geo-political risks, legal risks, currency risks (significant devaluations) and liquidity risks (lack of developed trading markets), among other things.
+Given the markets in which it invests, a significant portion of the Fund and the Investment Funds may be invested in restricted securities that may not be registered and for which a market may not be readily available, and therefore a significant portion of the Fund and the Investment in bonds issued by foreign governments or corporations may carry significant geo-political risks, legal risks, currency risks (significant devaluations) and liquidity risks (lack of developed trading markets), among other things.